 What time are you at your best to concentrate, feel inspired / motivated to succeed and think objectively?
 This is, without doubt the best time to complete the test or questionnaire you are about to take.

 In each SHL Ability Test or personality questionnaire, you will be provided with a few practice questions to become familiar with the process.
 Always ensure with Ability Tests that you know how you calculated the correct answer before moving onto the main questions.
 Consider using some of the practice questions available and download SHL practice tests to prepare yourself.
+These are free of charge.

 - Plan and maintain a quiet, calm environment